kendrakleber/WA4WP-Beta/README.md

 The WordPress administrators can now manage access to pages and posts based on Wild Apricot membership level and membership group.

 **Important Note: If your WordPress site shares an email address with your Wild Apricot site, you MUST change the email address of the existing WordPress user.
 You can do this in the Users menu in the WordPress dashboard.
-You can login with your Wild Apricot email, and then you can elevate that user to an administrator in WordPress if required.**

-Having the same email will cause "an unknown error has occurred" to display when trying to login on the website.
+You can login with your Wild Apricot email, and then you can elevate that user to an administrator in WordPress if required.
+Having the same email will cause "an unknown error has occurred" to display when trying to login on the website.**

 ## Updating functions.php

-Modify `functions.php` by adding these lines near the end.
+In the left hand menu, go to Apperance > Theme Editor then under theme files on the right hand menu, select`functions.php`.
+Add the code below.
 It is recommended that this is done within a child theme to ensure that the code is preserved if a theme is updated.

 ```
 function get_user_role() {